Tsimina/Single_Image_Dehazing/README.md

 python -m src.train
 ```
 > [!NOTE]
-> Scripts uses the dataloader.py and dataloader_sar.py scrpits to map the hazy groundthruth images correspodingly to their clear counterparts.
+> The training scripts use the dataloader.py and dataloader_sar.py  to map the hazy groundthruth images correspodingly to their clear counterparts.

 ## Testing (Single Image)